AndrewMC1994/Three-Ideas/three-ideas.md

 - I may not have enough experience to create the 3D Models, this part may need outsourced?

-- This might be a somewhat niche product, are kids interested in these subjects at such a young age?
+- This might be a somewhat niche product.

 ### How might it be built?